Sacred Debut Recital

 A Celebration of Tradition

-With the blessings of God, our spiritual guides, and our elders, we cordially invite you to the Bharatanatyam Arangetram of our beloved daughter,
+With the blessings of God, our spiritual guides, and our elders, we cordially invite you to the Bharatanritya Arangetram of our beloved daughter,

 Tejasvi Vijay